 In the right atmosphere, children build relationships with caregivers and other children, developing and growing alongside their peers.
 Parents may relax knowing their child is well cared for in a safe, nurturing and educational environment.

 The Cherokee Nation cares deeply about the development and well-being of its youngest citizens.
 To ensure a happy, healthy nation for future generations, the Cherokee Nation is committed to providing quality child development and child care services.
-Training, licensing, monitoring, educational resources and subsidies are just some of the services provided by the Cherokee Nation’s child care and development center.
+Training, licensing, monitoring, educational resources and subsidies are just some of the services provided by the Cherokee Nation’s child care programs.

 Child Care Licensing and Monitoring